-- Is there a greater risk of complications, making treatment with antibiotics necessary?
+- Is there a high risk of complications?

-The doctor usually examines your throat only, and asks about the exact symptoms.
-It is likely to be bacterial tonsillitis if your tonsils are swollen and coated, and you have a fever but you don’t have a cough.
+The doctor examines the throat and asks about the exact symptoms.
+It's likely to be bacterial tonsillitis if the tonsils are swollen and coated, with a fever but no cough.

 A rapid test can be done too.
-In Germany, statutory health insurers cover the costs of these tests in children under the age of 16.
+Statutory health insurers in Germany cover the costs of this test for children under the age of 16 years.
 The test involves using a throat swab to get a sample of secretions from your tonsils.
 The sample is checked for streptococcal bacteria.
-The results are available within just a few minutes.
-But they aren‘t very accurate.
-You can get more accurate results by sending a sample to a lab where it is checked for bacteria.
-But then you have to wait two or three days to get the results.
+It provides results within a few minutes, but they're not always correct.
+You can get more accurate results by sending the sample to a lab, but it takes one or two days for the results to come back.

 Blood tests are only rarely done, for instance in order to rule out other medical conditions.

 The main goal of treatment is to relieve the symptoms and prevent complications.
 The following medicines can be used to treat acute tonsillitis: